denisbrodbeck/memgrdpeek/README.md

 INFO:root:Found 0 candidate pointers
 ```

 Studding the output one can see, that the message fields are clearly visible from memory.
-Ouput only skips the memory are of the `Message` field.
+Ouput only skips the memory areas of the `Message` field.

 > `(((id    | 1234567890123456  )))(((recip | bobby@spacer.com  )))(((sender| eva@secretmoon.m  )))(((meta  | 2017-10-21 10:26  )))`